-In the event that any Sustainable Notes are listed or admitted to trading on any dedicated "green," "environmental," "social," "sustainability" or other similarly labelled securities exchange or market (or segment thereof), whether or not regulated, no representation or assurance is given by the Issuer, any Arranger, any Dealer, any Agent or any other person that such listing or admission satisfies, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law (including with the EU Taxonomy or any standards resulting from the proposal for a European green bond standard adopted by the European Commission on 6 July 2021 or by its own bylaws or other governing rules or investment portfolio mandates.
+In the event that any Sustainable Notes are listed or admitted to trading on any dedicated "green," "environmental," "social," "sustainability" or other similarly labelled securities exchange or market (or segment thereof), whether or not regulated, no representation or assurance is given by the Issuer, any Arranger, any Dealer, any Agent or any other person that such listing or admission satisfies, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law (including with the EU Taxonomy or any standards resulting from the EU Green Bond Regulation or by its own bylaws or other governing rules or investment portfolio mandates).
 In addition, the criteria for any such listings or admission to trading might vary from one securities exchange or market to another.
 No representation or assurance is given or made by the Issuer, any Arranger, any Dealer, any Agent or any other person that any such listing or admission to trading will be obtained in respect of any Sustainable Notes or, if obtained, that any such listing or admission to trading will be maintained during the life of the applicable Sustainable Notes.